 Browsing Guaranteed Messages

-Client applications using the JCSMP and .NET APIs can use the Browser interface to look at Guaranteed messages spooled for a Queue in the order of oldest to newest without consuming them.
+PubSub+ messaging APIs can use queue browser instances or browser flows to look at guaranteed messages spooled on a queue in the order of oldest to newest.

-A Queue’s access type (that is, exclusive or non-exclusive) does not affect clients’ ability to browse its spooled messages.
+A queue’s access type, exclusive or non-exclusive, does not affect clients’ ability to browse its spooled messages.
 It only affects clients’ ability to consume those messages.
-(For more information on access type, refer to Defining Endpoint Properties.)
+For more information about access type, see Defining Endpoint Properties.

 Creating Browsers